 Content provided by: FlexRadio Tech Support

 Windows 10 updates have a history of corrupting kernel mode drivers.
-Before any Windows 10 upgrade, it is strongly recommended that you remove completely SmartSDR for Windows from you PC before performing any Windows 10 OS upgrade and to remove all drivers and configuration files to prevent any conflicts.
+Before any Windows 10 Feature Updates, you may choose to completely remove SmartSDR for Windows from your PC before performing any Windows 10 OS Feature updates.
+This process will remove all SmartSDR software, drivers and configuration files which may prevent conflicts related to Windows re-installing them after the Feature update is complete.
 By doing so, Windows will not try an “upgrade” your SmartSDR ecosystem, allowing you to do a “clean” install of SmartSDR once the Windows 10 operating system upgrade is complete.
 You can also use this procedure to completely remove SmartSDR from Windows from any PC where it has been previously installed.

 The procedure below outlines the steps needed to perform a complete uninstall of SmartSDR for Windows from your PC.